 • Keep the crockpot warm.
 Once it’s finished cooking use the warm setting until everyone is ready to eat.
 Then, everyone can serve themselves right from the pot.

-How to Make Crockpot Baked Beans
+How to Make Baked Beans in the Crockpot

 baked beans ingredients in crockpot

 • Stir.
-Add the beans, ketchup, mustard, paprika, and sugar to the crockpot and stir until combined.
+Add the canned beans, ketchup, mustard, paprika, and sugar to the crockpot and stir until combined.

 • Set it and forget it.
 Cook on low for 4 to 6 hours or on high for 2 hours.
 Add bacon crumbles at the end and serve warm.